 - Watch your portions - Since you're trying to be mindful about eating, be mindful about how much food you're putting on your plate, even if you're very hungry

 - Use your senses - This seems obvious but pay attention to how the food looks, to the smells and taste, texture and flavor of the food.

 - Chew your food, put your fork down - Make an effort to chew your food well and take mini breaks and put your fork down between bites.

 - Eat slowly - One of the nice things about slowing down when eating, is that your brain has time to catch up to your stomach.
 When you eat mindfully, you naturally eat slower and your brain will actually have time to let you know when you're full so you don't eat beyond your comfort.

 These are some steps you can incorporate if you want to dabble in the art of mindful eating.
 I will be the first one to say it, it's not easy.
 I think for a lot of people, distractions while eating, help to sort of tune out certain amounts of anxiety and feelings that may otherwise arise.
 The point of mindful eating is not so much to ruminate and get caught up in thoughts but to pay attention to exactly what's in front of you and just let your mind and thinking to relax and be.

 Benefits of mindful eating

-Benefits disordered eating – Some preliminary studies show that mindful eating can benefit those who suffer from eating disorders.
+- Benefits of minerul eating - Some preliminary studies show that mindful eating can benefit those who suffer from eating disorders.

 I have by no means mastered the art of mindful eating as it's a continuous process, coming back, trying again and practicing.
 Even if you just start out with a few bites of mindful eating, I would call that a success.
 I think you'll find it's extremely difficult to stay focused the entire time but even a little may open up a new connection to what's in front of you.
 Let me know how it goes!